 They are not a choice.
 They are not “caused by society” (although they are complicated and aggravated by society in a very serious way).
 They are not caused my bed parents or a “need for control.”

 The second thing I would like you to know:

 Fat is a nutrient, and not a bad one.

 Confused?
 Then read the blog and listen to the podcast.
 I explain this all.

 A bit of background on me …

-I grew up in Wiltshire, England, in an idyllic, yet rainy, village with loving parents and two close sisters.
-Despite being a robust and confident teenager, I developed an eating disorder at age 17 and this devastating illness took pole position in my life until at age 26 I finally started my recovery.
+I grew up in Wiltshire, England, in an idyllic (yet rainy) village.
+Despite being a robust and confident teenager, I developed an eating disorder at age 17 and this devastating illness took pole position in my life until, at 26, I finally started my recovery.
 I successfully recovered from Anorexia Nervosa and the complicated matrix of obsessions and habitual eating disorder behaviors that came with it.

-Now living in Boulder, Colorado, I have become a local resource for eating disorders; I speak publicly in schools as an example of how to overcome what is a very prevalent modern day illness.
-I am passionate about speaking openly about a subject that shamed me into silence and denial in the hope that I can inspire others to speak and be heard.
-My debut memoir Anorexia Speaks gives insight into the language of eating disorders and my personal story.
+Now living in Boulder, Colorado, I live a blessed and pretty bloody incredible life free from my eating disorder.
+I work for a tech startup, am married to a wonderful chap, and do some writing sometimes too.
+In my spare time I advocate for proper understanding of eating disorders and am passionate about speaking openly about a subject that shamed me into silence and denial in the hope that I can inspire others to speak and be heard.
+My debut memoir Love Fat gives insight into eating disorders and my personal story.